 Running affects your appetite

 However, calorie-burning isn’t the only reason running is good for weight loss.
-Exercise affects your appetite and energy needs in ways that dieting on its own doesn’t.
+Exercise affects your appetite and energy needs in ways that dieting doesn’t.

 You may feel less hungry when you run regularly because your body doesn’t need as much food to keep going.
 You may also need more calories because your metabolism increases when you exercise regularly, burning more calories even when resting.
 Finally, burning so many calories positively affects your hormones, which affects both hunger and satiety signals (the feeling of being full).